Baked Beans

 Close up overhead view of baked beans in a cast iron skillet with a wooden spoon.

-Baked beans are a rich and flavorful mix of tender beans baked low and slow in a tangy, sweet, and savory sauce.
-Many baked beans recipes also include some sort of salt pork for richness, and sometimes finely diced onion and bell pepper.
-Our baked beans recipe is incredibly simple, but we do use a homemade BBQ sauce to make sure the flavor is top-notch.
+These easy baked beans are a rich and flavorful mix of tender beans baked low and slow in a tangy, sweet, and savory sauce.
+Many recipes also include some sort of salt pork for richness (I use bacon in mine), and sometimes finely diced onion and bell pepper.
+My baked beans recipe is incredibly simple, but I do use a homemade BBQ sauce to make sure the flavor is top-notch!

-Navy beans or Great Northern beans are my top picks for baked beans.
+1. Navy beans or Great Northern beans are the best beans to use for baked beans (in my opinion).
 The small shape, creamy texture, and neutral flavor of both navy and Great Northern beans make them the perfect complement to the rich and tangy sauce.
-Great Northern beans will hold their shape better, whereas navy beans may break down a bit if stirred too much.
+Great Northern beans hold their shape better, whereas navy beans can break down a bit if stirred too much.

-I used a well-seasoned cast iron skillet for my baked beans, but any heavy-duty ceramic or cast iron baking dish or Dutch oven will do well.
-Thinner materials like metal or glass may cause the sauce to overcook or burn around the edges.
+2. I used a well-seasoned cast-iron skillet for this recipe, but any heavy-duty ceramic or cast-iron baking dish or Dutch oven will do well.
+Thinner materials like metal or glass may cause the sauce to overcook, thicken too much, or burn around the edges.
 You’ll want a dish that can hold about two quarts in volume.

 Share this recipe